FREQUENTLY ASKED QUESTIONS

 Bringing a new drug to market costs billions of pounds and can take over a decade to develop.
 These high monetary and time investments are both strong contributors to today’s skyrocketing health care costs and significant obstacles to delivering new therapies to patients.
 One big reason behind these barriers is the animal "models" researchers use to develop drugs in the first place.

 The adverse drug reactions cost is picked up by the NHS and 7% of the daily hospital admissions is because of ADRs.
-The pharmaceutical companies do not contribute anything to resolve this, it falls on the taxpayer (*source NIC).
+The pharmaceutical companies do not contribute anything to resolve this, it falls on the taxpayer (*source NICE ).

 "Do charities fund animal testing here in the UK?"